+'''

 <semantics>, <annotation>, <annotation-xml>

+'''

 FIGURE 5: The CellML subset of MathML content markup elements, grouped according to function.
-All elements in this fi gure are in the MathML namespace.
+All elements in this figure are in the MathML namespace.

-CellML by adding a units attribute in the CellML namespace to the <mathml:cn> element, which encloses all numbers.
+introduced in Section 5 and the association of units with variables is presented in Section 3.2.3.
+The association of units with numbers in equations requires an extension to MathML.
+This can be done in a manner consistent with the association of units with variables and with application-specific extensions to CellML by adding a units attribute in the CellML namespace to the <mathml:cn> element, which encloses all numbers.
 The example presented in Section 4.3 demonstrates this.

-4.2.5 Definition of scripts
+4.2.7 Definition of scripts

-CellML 1.0 does not define any means with which model authors can embed scripts in CellML documents in a portable way.
+CellML 1.0 does not define a standard method by which model authors can embed scripts in CellML documents in a portable way.
 It is anticipated that this functionality will be defined in a subsequent version of CellML.
-The use of scripts in CellML is strongly discouraged.
+However, the use of scripts in CellML is strongly discouraged.
 CellML is aimed at specifying a model in terms of its most basic governing equations.
 Wherever possible, mathematical equations should be used to specify the changing behaviour of a model's state variables.

 If implementors do decide to add scripting functionality to CellML documents, these scripts must be defined within elements placed in an application-specific extension namespace.
-Implementors are advised to follow the recommendations on the best practices for embedding and executing scripts described in Appendix B13.
-The key recommendations are summarised in the following list:
+Implementors are advised to follow the recommendations on the best practices for embedding and executing scripts described in Appendix B. The key recommendations are summarised in the following list:

 - For interoperability, scripts should be defined using ECMAScript. - The <mathml:csymbol> element should be used from within MathML markup to call scripts defined using a non-MathML syntax.
-These elements must define a definitionURL that identifies the element containing the script, and an encoding attribute specifying the scripting language used. - Function names (or the identifier used to reference a script) should be valid CellML identifiers, as defined in Section 2.2.114. - The content of a <mathml:csymbol> element should be a human-readable identifier for the script, preferably the function name. - Scripts should be side-effect free.
-That is, scripts should not alter the values of their arguments.
+These elements must define a definitionURL that identifies the element containing the script, and an encoding attribute specifying the scripting language used. - Function names (or the identifier used to reference a script) should be valid CellML identifiers, as defined in Section 2.2.1. - The content of a <mathml:csymbol> element should be a human-readable identifier for the script, preferably the function name. - Functions must be side-effect free.
+That is, a function must not assign values to variables that are not local to that function.
+In particular, functions must not alter the values of their arguments or global variables.